Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 …But, there are still many mistakes and traps you can fall victim to, which can sabotage your efforts an/or severely cut back your ability to grow a GOOD looking beard.

-1. Being Too Impatient
+1. Being Impatient is the Biggest Beard Mistake

 For many men, deciding to grow a beard can be the best decision they ever make.

-But growing a beard isn’t as easy as some people think, especially if you aren’t primed to grow it super fast, like some lucky bastards are.
+But growing a beard isn’t as easy as some people think, especially if you aren’t primed to grow it super fast like some lucky bastards are.

 Simply put, patience is your best friend when growing facial hair.
 You should give it AT LEAST 6 weeks before any sort of shaving, shaping, or styling to uncover your true beard potential.
 Sure you could end up with a patchy beard, but it’s not the end of the world.